opnsense/docs/source/manual/how-tos/user-local.rst

                               but this option will also enable password logins.
  **SSH Port**                 Is 22 by default, but can be changed.
  **Listen interfaces**        By default, SSH listens on all interfaces.
 You can limit this
-                              (to just the LAN, for example) for additional security.
+                              (to just the LAN, for example) for additional security at the cost of availability.
 ============================ =====================================================================